-The Governors are passionate about ensuring St Oswald’s provides the very best education for every child we serve.
+The Governors are passionate about ensuring St Oswald’s provides the very best education for every child we serve under our mission to “love, learn, respect and appreciate”.
 We seek to do this in a warm, welcoming, safe and stimulating environment in which children can enjoy learning and thrive.
-We want every child to be happy in school, grow in confidence, and aspire to learn so that when they leave St Oswald’s they do so “with a love of learning, a thirst for knowledge, an understanding and appreciation of their faith and religion, and the world they live in and, above all, many happy memories”
+We want every child to be happy in school, grow in confidence, and aspire to learn so that when they leave St Oswald’s they do so “with a love of learning, a thirst for knowledge, an understanding and appreciation of their faith and religion, and the world they live in and, above all, many happy memories”.

 Fr Dave Heywood